RealFin: How Well Do LLMs Reason About Finance When Users Leave Things Unsaid?

 In other words, early financial models such as DISC-FinLLM-13B and FinGPT-7B are trained on financial data, they mainly learn to recognize financial terms, and this helps them reduce errors caused by unfamiliar terminology and better identify the meaning of a question.
 However, these models are not trained to recognize when the information provided is insufficient, hence, still lack the ability to detect when a question itself cannot be answered.

 Reasoning-focused models such as Fin-R1-7B also face a new challenge.
 Although Fin-R1-7B has learned to reject answers when information is insufficient, it sometimes struggles to decide where to stop.

+We observe that Fin-R1-7B frequently identifies the missing condition correctly in its reasoning trace but continues generating for \textbf{\textit{200--300 additional tokens}} exploring hypothetical scenarios not implied by the question.
 Its reasoning trajectory shows that after the model correctly recognizes the core principles, it still continues reasoning, such as considering unlikely financial cases that are not implied by the question.

-\textbf{\textit{Take-Away:}} This behavior reflects a fundamental trade-off.
-The ability to say \textit{No} is essential for handling missing conditions, but without a clear stopping criterion, it can also trigger unnecessary complexity.
-This mirrors a common challenge in human decision-making, where caution and thoroughness sometimes lead to overthinking.
-Taken together, improving financial LLMs requires not only stronger reasoning, but also a clear sense of when to stop—balancing the ability to reject unsupported answers with the ability to accept well-specified ones.
+\textbf{\textit{Take-Away:}} The ability to say \textit{No} is essential for handling missing conditions, but without a clear stopping criterion, it can also trigger unnecessary complexity.
+This also mirrors a common challenge in human decision-making, where caution and thoroughness sometimes lead to overthinking.